-Located on Dewey Road in Plymouth Township, Olin is the only bridge named for a family.
+Located on Dewey Road in Plymouth Township, Olin is the bridge named

 11. Giddings Road Bridge (8 miles from the Smolen-Gulf Bridge)

-from an ODOT Timber Grant.
-It crosses Mill Creek in Jefferson Twp.
+1995 with funding from an ODOT Timber Grant.
+It crosses Mill Creek in

 12. Doyle Road (1.8 miles from Jefferson)

 A 94-foot long Town lattice bridge built in 1868.
 Doyle spans Mill Creek.

 Mill Creek is a tributary of the Grand River.
 This bridge was renovated

 in 1987 when a laminated arch was added.

 This two-span Howe truss bridge is 228-feet long, use to be the longest

 covered bridge in Ohio.
 It spans the Grand River, which is the primary